-Given the hazardous nature of some Engineering Construction working environments, the overall risk control strategy for the organisation will usually require mechanical maintenance technicians to be familiar with, and work within, a formal Permit to Work system.
-Compliance with a specific company or site safety management system (SMS) will also usually be required and additional 'site-specific' technical competence will be developed on top of basic technical competence assurance.
+Given the hazardous nature of the working environment, the overall risk control strategy for organisations within the offshore industry will usually require mechanical maintenance technicians to be familiar with, and work within, a formal Permit to Work system.
+Compliance with a specific company or site safety management system (SMS) will also usually be required.
 Specialist safety training may also be required as a prerequisite in addition to role specific training.